 Changing the position of any front panel mounted programming DIP switch (except the Frequency switches) resets the detector.
-Changes made to any of the Delay and/or Extension Timing DIP switches do not reset the detector.

-The detector is also reset by pressing the front panel mounted reset push button or by the return of power after a power loss.
+The detector is also reset by pressing the front panel mounted reset pushbutton or by the return of power after a power loss.